opendatateam/udata/docs/development-environment.md

 $ inv -l
 ```

-It might be required to update your Python and JavaScript dependencies to ensure compatibility.
+It might be required to update your Python dependencies to ensure compatibility.
 A task is provided to automate it:

 ```shell